Treatment of Postherpetic Neuralgia / Shingles Using LLLT/PBMT

 Occasionally additional imaging or tests may be conducted to rule out other conditions or confirm nerve damage associated with PHN.

-Topical treatments, including lignocaine or capsaicin creams, can offer some symptom relief but are limited in scope and effectiveness.
-Similarly, invasive treatments such as nerve blocks or corticosteroid injections can provide short-term relief, but they do not address the root cause of the pain.
+Topical treatments, including lignocaine or capsaicin creams, can offer some symptom relief but are limited in scope and effectiveness for some patients.
+Similarly, invasive treatments such as nerve blocks or corticosteroid injections can provide short-term relief, but they may not provide lasting benefit for everyone.

 uppar-backpain